knpuniversity/oo/knpu/episode2/service-container.md

 Try it again.
 Excellent!

 This keeps my requirement of a centralized configuration array *and* centralizing where we create service objects.
-But we've still need to move a few more service objects in here and fix one more issue.
+But we still need to move a few more service objects in here and fix one more issue.
 Almost there!